-No, we don’t use coal tar sealants, nor should you work with any contractor who does, because they are illegal in California.
+No, we don’t use coal tar sealants, nor should you work with any contractor who does, because they are illegal in San Jose as well as across California.
 Not only has coal tar sealant been shown through numerous studies that it’s terrible for the environment, but it’s a terrible toxin for people to breathe in when working with it.

 There are a few things that separate EarthTek from the rest: